This factsheet is for people who have warts or verrucas, or who would like information about them.

 About warts and verrucas

 Up to one in 10 people will have a wart at some point in their life, most commonly in childhood or adolescence.
-Warts and verrucas are usually harmless and go away by themselves, with up to nine in 10 disappearing within two years in children but often taking longer in adults.
+Warts and verrucas are usually harmless but are annoying as they may cause pain during weight bearing.

 Different types of warts vary in appearance and size, ranging from 1mm to 1cm.
 The following are some common examples of different types of wart.

 These are firm, raised growths with a rough surface, which might look like a very small cauliflower.
 They are most commonly found on the backs of your hands, fingers, toes and on your knees.

 Verruca (plantar wart)

 These are usually found on the soles of your feet.
 They may have dark spots in the centre and may cause you pain when you put weight on them.

 Plane wart (verruca plana)

 These are round, smooth, flat growths often slightly brown in colour.
 They are common on your face and hands.